Fundamental fields in the deformed $W$-algebras: Construction of fields in

 \section{Construction of fields in $\mathbf{W}_{q,t}(\mathfrak{g})$}

 In this section, we explicitly construct elements in $\mathbf{W}_{q,t}(\mathfrak{g})$.
-We introduce an algorithm inspired by the Frenkel-Mukhin algorithm \cite{FM1}.
+We adapt to our purpose an algorithm which works step by step, starting from a \textit{dominant} monomial (that is, a monomial in $(Y_i(za))_{i\in \llbracket 1,\el\rrbracket, a\in \C^*q^\Z t^\Z}$), and at each step, multiplying it by variables $A_{i}(za)^{-1}$ until we get an \textit{antidominant} monomial in $(Y_i(za)^{-1})_{i,a}$.
+This procedure is inspired by the Frenkel-Mukhin algorithm procedure for $q$-characters \cite{FM1}, and is observed to be efficient for computing $qq$-characters (see \cite{MR1633032}, Lemma 2.1 of \cite{fjm0}, Section 2.3 of \cite{fjm1}, or again Section 2.4 of \cite{kimurahiggsing}).

 First, we describe this algorithm which, given a \textit{generic dominant regular} monomial $m\in\mathbf{M}$ (defined below), produces a field in $\HHqt(\g)$.
 Then, we prove that this algorithm is well-defined and that the resulting field lies in $\WWqt$.
 Finally, we give examples of the results of this algorithm for various types of Lie algebras.\\

 The Frenkel-Mukhin algorithm is inspired by classical Lie algebra representation theory, where characters are constructed using the Weyl group action by subtracting simple roots from the weights.\\ The two main differences between the Frenkel-Mukhin algorithm and the one we propose are the following: \begin{itemize} \item First, at each step, we do not define an $i$-expansion as Frenkel and Mukhin do in \cite{FM1}.
 Instead, we expand each \textit{admissible} variable $Y_{i}(za)$ (defined below) one by one. \item The second and main difference is the definition of the coefficients associated with the new monomials created at each step of the algorithm.
 Indeed, in \cite{FM1}, the coefficients are defined as maxima, while here we define them explicitly as a quotient of residues of rational functions using formula \eqref{coefalg}. \end{itemize}